reiugit/OneOfAsOptionType/README.md

 # 'OneOf' used as 'Option Type'

+Instead of:

+    'Option<TValue>'

+you can also use:

     'OneOf<TValue, None>'

-can be used like

-    'Option<TValue>'